likhithssyadav18/likhithssyadav18/Readme.md

 ## Step 0: Starting code

 When you first run the page, you should see the empty interface.
 Add your name and email to the top.
 It's up to you if you want to write your JavaScript code in a separate JS file, or in the main `index.html` file.

+### Step 1: Creating select list
+Create a `select` dropdown element in `index.html` inside the `div` element with a class `col-3`, and add all the 18 types from the dataset as options for the dropdown.
+Then, add code so that, when the type in the `select` is changed, the drawSpiderChart() function in `main.js` will be called.

+> 🔍 **Hint:** There's multiple ways to do this!
+For example, you could add an `onchange` event, or create an event listener using Javascript.